ARMmbed/mbed-os-5-docs/docs/api/api.md

 </tbody>
 </table>

-## Deprecated APIs
+## Deprecated APIs: moving from Mbed OS 5 to 6

-Some Mbed OS 5 APIs are not supported in Mbed OS 6, and you'll need to replace them in your code.
+If you're moving your program from Mbed OS 5 to 6, you will need to replace deprecated APIs:

 | Deprecated API | Replaced by |
 | - | - |